SimonRacaud/ElectronicCircuitSimulator/README.md

 # ElectronicCircuitSimulator

-Basic electronic circuit simulator.
-It loads a circuit from a configuration file and allows you to simulate its operation.
+A basic electronic circuit simulator that loads a circuit from a configuration file and simulates its behavior.

 # Compilation and Installation